 Flying Blue Monthly Promo Awards

 Every month, Flying Blue releases different promo awards.
-These will change to highlight different U.S. departure cities.
+These change to highlight different U.S. and Canadian departure cities.
 You can find current promos here.
-Scroll down to Long Haul awards to see flights from North America.
+Click on “show all” then scroll down to Long Haul awards to see flights from North America.

 Will my city ever have this promo?